Skip Breadcrumb Links

 If you are in Canada, you can call the IRCC Call Centre for more information at 1-888-242-2100.

 Many community agencies can help you fill out your application.
 To find help in your area, go to Services Near Me.

 For More Information

-- CIC Call Centre - A telephone service to ask general questions about immigration and applications in process inside Canada.
-From Citizenship and Immigration Canada (CIC).
+- IRCC Call Centre - A telephone service to ask general questions about immigration and applications in process inside Canada.
+From Immigration, Refugees and Citizenship Canada.

 - Canadian Embassy, High Commission or Consulate - A list of Canadian visa offices outside of Canada.
-From CIC.
+From IRCC.

 - Canada Border Services Agency (CBSA) - The federal agency responsible for border (port-of-entry) services, customs and enforcement of some immigration laws in Canada.

 - Canada International - Information about visiting, working in, studying in or returning to Canada.
 A useful site for people who wish to come to Canada temporarily.
 From the Government of Canada.